meteorflux/reactive-dependency/README.md

 ## Use:

-It's quite similar to Tracker.autorun.
+It's quite similar to [`Tracker.autorun`](http://docs.meteor.com/#/full/tracker_autorun).
 Inside your object or class you declare your dependencies like this:

 ```javascript
 // Dependency Injection